pgrm/pgrm.github.io/_posts/2016/2016-02-16-vagrant-on-windows-with-gulp-watch.markdown

 That's really it.
 This is how you can make RSync work for you and enjoy some of the packages which don't yet quite work on Windows natively inside a VM without sacrificing watchers.
 It was just very painful to get to this state of knowledge.
-Hope I could save some pain.
+Hope I could save you some pain.